hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

   2. Agent role, which manages agent-level permissions.
      For example, Alice is an admin for agent #1 and can onboard new tenants, but this authority doesn't extend to agent #2.

+     One important aspect of the agent's role is that it should be wholly segregated.
+     The agent *must* ensure the admin does not access the wallet as a tenant even if wallet permission is granted.

+__Proposed agent role authorization model__

+Role is a plain text that defines what level of access a user has on a system.
+For the agent, it needs to support 2 roles:

+1. __Admin__: `agent-admin`
+2. __Tenant__: `agent-tenant` or implicitly inferred if another role is not specified

+This convention allows `RealmRole` to be used when deployed with another component.
+If more granularity is required, `ClientRole` can always be utilized to isolate the role namespace.

 ### Positive Consequences